jacchevr/jacchevr.github.io/Professional-Development-Assignments.md

 #### <u>Elevator Pitch</u>

 Hi, my name is Jacques.
-I'm currently attending the Java, Salesforce, and Android Bootcamp at Deep Dive Coding Academy.
+I'm currently attending the Java, SalesForce, and Android Bootcamp at Deep Dive Coding Academy.
 I'm striving to do well in the hopes of getting a great job that can give my family and I an awesome life.
 Do you have any tips or recommendations on what I can do to stand out when looking for a job?

 ##### Alternative
 Hi, my name is Jacques.
-I'm currently attending the Java, Salesforce, and Android Bootcamp at Deep Dive Coding Academy.
+I'm currently attending the Java, SalesForce, and Android Bootcamp at Deep Dive Coding Academy.
 I'm striving to do well in the hopes of getting a great job that can give my family and I an awesome life.
 Are you currently hiring?